1 Amazing Tour to Cape Reinga, New Zealand

 Standing tall, the Kauri tower over the forest floor.

-We arrived back in Paihia before 6 pm, a long day, but well worth the trip as so much was seen and learnt in such a short time.
+We arrived back in Paihia before 6 pm, having had a long day, but it was well worth the trip, as so much was seen and learnt in such a short time.

-I did my day tour to Cape Reinga from Paihia with Fullers Great Sights and took the Combo tour combining the Tour to Cape Reinga with the Cream Trip in the Bay of Islands out of Paihia.
+I took a day tour to Cape Reinga from Paihia with Fullers Great Sights, combining the Cape Reinga tour with the Cream Trip in the Bay of Islands.

-You can read about my blog 1 Amazing Day on the Bay Cream Trip, Bay of Islands NZ by clicking the link.
+You can read about my blog 1 Amazing Day on the Bay Cream Trip, Bay of Islands NZ, by clicking the link.
+If you want more information on what to do in Russell, you can read my blog, Visit Historic Russell, Bay of Islands, New Zealand.
+In Kerikeri, you can read my blog on 6 Top Attractions in KeriKeri, New Zealand.

 Powered by GetYourGuide